Field Guide

 How do traditional funding models impede enterprise agility?

-• Funding projects emphasises getting work done over outcomes and maintainability: There’s no denying that certain types of work require effective coordination and schedule to meet timelines (e.g. regulatory go live dates, product launch dates etc.).
-When projects are the vehicle for funding, the people driving the work are incentivised on getting work done, rather than ensuring the products and services are built in a sustainable way.
+✅ Funding projects rather than teams - the emphasis on getting work done over outcomes and maintainability: There’s no denying that certain types of work require effective coordination and a schedule to meet timelines (for example, regulatory go-live dates, product launch dates).
+However, when projects are the vehicle for funding, the people driving the work are incentivised to get work done, rather than to ensure the products and services are built in a sustainable way.

-• Heavy individual time-tracking to distinguish between CapEx and OpEx work contributions: Putting the emphasis on individuals to constantly keep track of how their time is spent is helpful for accounting, but prevents people from doing the jobs they are at the organisation to do.
+🕰️ Focusing on individual time tracking to distinguish between CapEx and OpEx work contributions: Putting the onus on individuals to constantly keep track of how they spend their time is helpful for accounting, but makes it harder for them to do the jobs they are there to do.

 What does good look like?

-Regardless of how your organisation funds work now, it’s imperative to be clear on what the desired outcome looks like.
+Regardless of how your organisation funds work now, let’s get clear on what the ideal outcome looks like.

-In the recent 2023 Business Agility Report, adaptive funding models is the biggest predictive indicator of business agility maturity.
-These organisations excel at shifting funds dynamically from areas of less value to areas of greater potential value in the business.
+According to the 2023 Business Agility Report3, adopting adaptive funding models is the biggest indicator of business agility maturity.
+Organisations that use these models excel at shifting funds dynamically from areas of less value to areas of greater potential in the business.

-In an ideal world, what “good” looks like for funding models:
+In an ideal world, this is what “good” looks like for funding models:

-• Reallocate capacity based on greatest impact: leaders are empowered to reallocate capacity to areas of greater impact; as more information becomes available, organisations can move work to other teams.
+Empower leaders to reallocate capacity to areas where it will have the greatest impact.
+As more information becomes available, organisations can move work to other teams to meet the emerging requirements.

-• Enables teams to focus more on the work, over administrative tasks: traditional funding models require heavy up-lift on individuals and teams to track time against sometimes hundreds of different funding codes; this puts the emphasis more on the administration of time keeping, vs focusing work on delivering value.
+Traditional funding models put heavy demands on individuals and teams to track time against what can be hundreds of different funding codes; this puts the emphasis more on time-keeping admin than on the work that delivers value.

-Transforming funding models in enterprise organisation is a long-term journey and isn’t something that can be done over night.
-What we’ve learned time and time again, is that organisations will never realise their full potential if transformations are conducted in isolation of finance.
-Ultimately, organisations will hit a ceiling.
+Transforming funding models in enterprise organisations isn’t something that happens overnight.
+What we have learned, time and time again, is that organisations that attempt a transformation without including finance will never realise their full potential.
+Ultimately, they will hit a ceiling.

-Five key questions that Finance and Change Leaders should align on to improve your organisation’s funding model:
+Here are five key questions that your Finance and Change Leaders should discuss and find agreement on to improve your organisation’s funding model:

-The answers to these questions will be both confronting and enlightening, but ultimately will help your organisation adapt and improve how you enable your teams for success.
+The answers to these questions will be both confronting and enlightening, but ultimately will help your organisation adapt and support its teams to give them the best possible chance of success.

 Further learning